It’s time to fall back: What the return to standard time means for you and how to cope

 In general, with shortened spans of sunlight, experts recommend going outside, getting as much sunlight as possible, exercising and limiting alcohol.

-“The benefits of being outside in that light, I think, really can’t be stated enough in terms of how that helps with mental health and physical health and our circadian rhythms,” she said.
+“The benefits of being outside in that light, I think, really can’t be stated enough in terms of how that helps with mental health and physical health and our circadian rhythms,” Bohnert said.

 Some Chicago residents have gripes with the time change, which happens twice a year.

 “I just wish we’d stay on one time all year-round.
 I don’t care which one it is.
-It seems to be completely pointless,” Michael Gorman, resident of River North, said.
+It seems to be completely pointless,” said Michael Gorman, a resident of River North, said.

 Gorman said it’s annoying to have to change the clocks around the house and that people might forget what time it is because of the time change.
-Overall, he said, he sees no benefits to having a time change.
+He sees no benefits to having a time change.

-In the city, where he has lived for more than a decade, the winter will lack sunlight regardless of a time change, he said.

-“That’s why daylight saving is a ridiculous term, because you get the same amount of daylight, it just depends what you call it,” he said.

-For Chris Prentice, an Edgewater resident, he said he prefers standard time but would also prefer there be no time change at all.
+Chris Prentice, an Edgewater resident, said he prefers standard time but would also prefer there be no time change at all.

 “Yes, I would rather we go back to standard time, and I understand that makes some people unhappy when the sun goes down earlier, but I would rather the sun come up earlier,” he said.

-Cathie Sekendur, a resident of Lincoln Park, in a response to the Sun-Times’ newsletter, said she wished the time could remain the way it is now, on daylight saving time.
+Cathie Sekendur, a Lincoln Park resident, said she wished the time could remain the way it is now, on daylight saving time.

 “I hate it and wish we could keep the time the way it is now.
 I hate it when it gets dark at 4:15 p.m. and always have.
-I’m old and grumpy, and daylight improves my mood,” she said.
+I’m old and grumpy, and daylight improves my mood,” Sekendur said in a response to a question posed in the Sun-Times’ newsletter,

-Sekendur said she grew up in Atlanta, where the sun would set around 9:30 p.m., and hates to not be able to see the sun in the daytime in the city.
+Sekendur said she grew up in Atlanta, where the sun would set around 9:30 p.m., and hates not being able to see the sun in the daytime in the city.
 She also feels less safe in the dark, she said.

 “It’s just too early to be dark,” she said.

-Though your phones will likely update on their own, don’t forget to roll the clocks on your oven and microwave back an hour Sunday when you wake up.
-The official return to standard time is at 2 a.m.
+Though your phones will likely update on their own, don’t forget to roll back the clocks on your oven and microwave on Sunday when you wake up.
+The official return to standard time is 2 a.m.
 Sunday.